 The boat was assembled using a framework of wooden poles which fitted together like 1950s tent poles.
 A waterproof fabric cover was stretched over the frame to keep the water out and the paddlers in.

 Granta folding boats were packed in two bags, and were quite fiddly and time consuming to assemble.
 They had many parts, some of which were fragile and required handling with care.
-The covers were prone to rot if not dried thoroughly, which rather gave the lie to Granta’s claim that their products were maintenance free.
+The covers were prone to rot if not dried thoroughly, which rather contradicted Granta’s claim that their products were maintenance free.

 The company sold a range of accessories designed to ensure that the owner would want for nothing when it came to canoeing and camping.
 These ranged from a tent sold for £10.5s 0d (£10.25), a trolley for £2, which was hitched to the back of a bicycle, to a flagstick – without spring – which retailed for 3 shillings (15p pence)